 Prague to Bohemian Switzerland National Park on your own:

 The park is huge, full of trails and most of the entrances are far from the towns or train stations.
 This is one of the day trips from Prague that we don’t recommend doing on your own.
 It’s an adventurous activity so it’s better to do it with a local guide that knows the site and the rules of the park.

 Prague to Bohemian Switzerland National Park on a tour:

-We went on a two-days tour to Bohemian Switzerland National Park with Northern Hikes.
+We went on a two-day tour to Bohemian Switzerland National Park with Northern Hikes.
 They are passionate about their work and the guides are locals that know the history, the culture and the secrets of the park.
 The best part is that they can pick you up in Prague and take you back at the end of the day.
-On the Northern Hikes website there are different tours for everyone, families, groups, private tours, beginners… You chose!
+There are different tours for everyone, families, groups, private tours, beginners… You chose!

 Do you want to sleep close to the park?
 My suggestion is to stay at Na Stodolci, a family-run pension with one of the best restaurants in the Czech Republic.
-You can also check other options here: Booking.com – Agoda – TripAdvisor
+You can also check other options here: Booking.com – Agoda.

 Prague to Liberec on your own:

 If you are traveling from Prague to Liberec for skiing than I recommend you to go early in the morning, taking the first train would be the best.
 Liberec is not a big city and you can get around using the trams, but as you might need to rent ski clothes and equipment, you must add an extra time for that.